How to Store Your Mower for Winter

 If you see rust forming on bare metal areas under your deck, remove it with an abrasive tool like sandpaper, clean the area and cover it with touch-up paint.

-Click here to watch how to remove a Gravely deck.
+Learn how to remove a Gravely mower deck.

 Check mower belts and blades